CaioIcy/CPP_Project_Template/README.md

 The GitHub webpage is available here: [Project Webpage]

-As mentioned, all the documentation and reports are automatically published to it from within **Travis-CI**, using the **[after success script](utils/travis/after_success.sh)** script.
+As mentioned, all the documentation and reports are automatically published to it from within **Travis-CI**, using the **[after success script](utils/travis/after_success.sh)**.
 The idea is that every project derived from this template can also have this format of auto-publishing stuff.

 To achieve this, you must have an access token to your repository, so **Travis-CI** can push to the gh-pages branch.
 A nice tutorial can be found [here](http://benlimmer.com/2013/12/26/automatically-publish-javadoc-to-gh-pages-with-travis-ci/) in steps 1 through 4.